Competitive Mathematics — Factorization

 Method of undetermined coefficients

-It is an approach that does the factorization reversely through assuming the factors expressions and then expand forwardly.
+MUC is an approach that does the factorization reversely through assuming the factors expressions and then expand forwardly.

 Problem: Please factorize